mapzap/mapzap.github.io/README.md

 Use the [Builder Tool](https://bmcbride.github.io/mapzap/build.html) to quickly build your Mapzap!

 You can also download or fork this repo and host your own version.
-Please use your own Google Maps API key.
+If you self-host, please use your own Google Maps API key.

 ### Features

-- Fullscreen mobile-friendly map app with responsive navbar, modal popups, and map/table views
+- Fullscreen mobile-friendly web app with responsive navbar, modal popups, and map/table/split views.
-- Built on the incredibly popular [Bootstrap](http://getbootstrap.com/) and [Google Maps](https://developers.google.com/maps/web/) frameworks
+- Built on the incredibly popular [Bootstrap](http://getbootstrap.com/) and [Google Maps](https://developers.google.com/maps/web/) frameworks.
 - Configure everything via URL parameters (no coding necessary)!
-- Define data source, app title, icon, display fields/properties & data attribution
+- Define data source, app title, icon, display fields/properties & data attribution manually or with the [Builder Tool](https://bmcbride.github.io/mapzap/build.html).
 - Completely client-side, can be hosted for free on [GitHub Pages](https://pages.github.com/)
 - Supports custom feature styling and [StreetView](https://www.google.com/streetview/understand/) integration
 - Interactive feature table with filtering, sorting, and column toggling via [Bootstrap Table](http://bootstrap-table.wenzhixin.net.cn/)